Electronic Muscle Stimulators (EMS):

 With No-Gel Electrodes

-TENS units, EMS (Electronic Muscle Stimulator) units, and galvanic units are an accepted form of therapy by Western medicine in the treatment of specific musculoskeletal conditions.
-They are commonly used by medical doctors, medical rehabilitation specialists, and medical physiotherapists to treat specific symptoms.
+TENS (Transcutaneous Electrical Nerve Stimulator) units, EMS (Electronic Muscle Stimulator) units are an accepted form of therapy by Western medicine in the treatment of specific musculoskeletal conditions.
+These units are commonly used by medical doctors, medical rehabilitation specialists, and medical physiotherapists to treat specific symptoms.
 These professionals often "prescribe" where the TENS electrodes & EMS electrodes should be placed on the body.
 Please refer to the bibliography of medical citations in our article found here.
 Always consult a licensed physician before starting any type of medical therapy.